pvdz/tenko/tests/testcases/regexes/some_annexb_stuff/invalid_escape_char/space_with_uflag.md

 `````
 throws: Lexer error!
-    Regex: Atom escape can only escape certain syntax chars with u-flag; Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag
+    Regex: Atoms can only escape certain non-special chars without u-flag; Regex body had an escape or char class range that is invalid with a u-flag, but it did have a u-flag

 /\ /u
 ^^^^^------- error